Application Document Checklist

 The checklists outline the maximum documents required for a high risk or complicated application.
 For some, applicants will not need all of the items specified on the checklist.
 For example, the letter of support supplied by your employer on your employment, qualifications and reason for trip may address more than one item on the checklist.

 We suggest that you comment on the checklist where you are not providing a piece of evidence and provide a brief explanation to explain why you believe this evidence is unnecessary in this case.
 If the case officers believe that the information is necessary, but they believe that the judgement call made by you was reasonable, they will continue to process the application.
-However if the call made was unreasonable in the case officer’s view (subject to a discussion with their supervisor) the case may be considered incomplete.
+However if the call made was unreasonable in the case officer’s view the case may be considered incomplete.

 Question: Do I need to provide copies of previous international travel from my current and expired passports?